Ismael Blanco

-Ismael Blanco (born 19 January 1983) is an Argentine professional footballer who plays as a forward for Argentine club Club Ciudad de Bolívar.
+Ismael Blanco (born 19 January 1983) is an Argentine former professional footballer who played as a forward.

 Club career

 Argentina

 Blanco started his career with Colón in 2002.
 He suffered a serious knee injury (cruciate ligament) in 2004.

-Having lost his place on the first team, after his rehabilitation he was loaned out in January 2005 to Club Libertad of Paraguay, where he had the opportunity to participate at the Copa Libertadores 2005, scoring twice during his team's unsuccessful effort in Group 1.
+Having lost his place on the first team, after his rehabilitation he was loaned out in January 2005 to Club Libertad of Paraguay, where he had the opportunity to participate in the Copa Libertadores 2005, scoring twice during his team's unsuccessful effort in Group 1.

 After his loan spell in Club Libertad, he returned in June 2005 to Argentina, to play on loan for Olimpo de Bahía Blanca, a Primera B Nacional team.
 During his stay there he managed to score 46 times in 90 games, helping his team win the Primera B Nacional and the promotion to Primera División and being the top scorer in both the Apertura 2006 (18 goals) and the Clausura 2007 (11 goals).
-In summer 2007, he rejoined Colón.
+In the summer of 2007, he rejoined Colón.